 Core/Specialty ARCPs: panel consists of:

-The Gold Guide requires that a lay representative review at least 10% of all ARCP outcomes for a training programme.
+The Gold Guide requires that a lay representative review at least 10% of all ARCP outcomes.

 The lay representative’s objective is to observe and monitor the process followed by the ARCP panel.
-Their role is to ensure that the process is followed correctly, and they will not be called upon to give an opinion on a trainee’s progress.
+Their role is to ensure that the process is followed correctly; they will not be called upon to give an opinion on a trainee’s progress.